 After clicking the toggle to switch to auto-layout, flow will look like this.

 If you switch back to freeform layout, then all the positions of the elements will be lost.
 So it means that once you switch to auto-layout, you cannot go back to your own built design.

 Auto-layout option organizes all your elements and builds a one-directional flow, which means that the flow will be built in a vertical way.
-Even though it sounds and looks good, if you are planning to build a complex flow, then your flow will be vertically long and at the other hand, you cannot manually move the elements, which might be annoying in some cases.
+Even though it sounds and looks good, if you are planning to build a complex flow, then your flow will be vertically long and on the other hand, you cannot manually move the elements, which might be annoying in some cases.

 When you switch to auto-layout, Toolbox on the left side will just have the Manager tab and Elements tab will not be visible.

 2- Adding Elements

 Since the Elements tab is not visible, you cannot drag and drop from the Toolbox.
 To insert an element (for instance screen, update record, get record etc.), click where you want it to run.
 Flow Builder then shows the options and possible elements for this location.

 To edit an element, double-click it.
 It will open the edit screen of the element.